-I have one last surprise for you....salsa!
-So you can't use onions or lime juice, but I find that roasted tomatillos are the perfect way to get that citrus flavor without adding trigger foods.
+I have one last surprise for you....salsa verde!
+So if you're on a migraine elimination diet you can't use onions or lime juice, but I find that roasted tomatillos are the perfect way to get that citrus flavor without adding potential trigger foods.
 They are those greenish looking ones with the funky, paper skin you always pass by in the grocery store.

 As for clean tortillas these can be tricky to locate.
 I buy the fresh made flour tortillas at Central Market, but you can also find clean corn tortillas it just requires some digging.
 I've seen a few ok ones at Trader Joe's, but they are hit and miss with adding in malted barley flour.
 The corn tortillas at TJ's have traces of lime, but I personally think you could get away with them since it would be so minimal.
 I've seen people have luck with these.
+Check my pantry staples post for more suggestions.
 If you're still having trouble, you could ask a local Mexican restaurant as they could be the best you'll find.

 PS - please excuse the poor picture.
 I'm working on my photography skills for better taco photos in the future.